 McLaren Senna Price

-If you want the most potent street-legal supercar, the McLaren Senna price was $837,000 before options.
+If you want the most potent street-legal supercar, the 2019 McLaren Senna for sale is priced at $837,000 (MSRP) before options.
 Because of the limited numbers, the final example sold for $2,670,000.
 While the initial MSRP was not too steep for such a machine, they have soared in value.
 Given the long development time, the cost might not have covered all the variables undertaken by the engineers.
 When it comes to supply and demand, nothing illustrates macroeconomics like McLaren.
 Many prospective owners were willing to pay more to own a piece of history, but thankfully the company chose to not dilute the homage to the world’s best driver.
 If you find a McLaren Senna for sale, it will be a great investment.

 McLaren Senna Review